 A study of selected major writings associated with important issues, eras, or figures in the history of Christian spirituality.
 Topics vary from year to year.
-2 or 3 hours.
+May also be credited as PM5530 in the Department of Pastoral Ministries.
+2-3 hours.